shirawerman/Beyond-RGB/README.md

   - ...

 [For privacy reasons faces and car plates were blurred.
 Images with blurred areas have a corresponding json file, which contains the blurred areas bounding boxes (\<device\>_blurred_areas_detection.json).]

+The train / validation / test lists contain the split used to train and test the model introduced in our paper.